aisingapore/PeekingDuck/docs/node_data_glossary.md

 ### "bboxes"

-A list of numpy arrays, where each numpy array contains the bounding box coordinates of an object detected:
+A numpy arrays of numpy arrays, where each numpy array contains the bounding box coordinates of an object detected:

 - x1: top left x-coordinate
 - y1: top left y-coordinate